linera-io/linera-protocol/README.md

 ## Repository Structure

-This repository is broken down into the following main crates and subdirectories: (from low-level to high-level in the dependency graph)
+The main crates and directories of this repository can be summarized as follows: (listed from low to high level in the dependency graph)

 * [`linera-base`](https://linera-io.github.io/linera-protocol/linera_base/index.html) Base definitions, including cryptography.

 * [`linera-version`](https://linera-io.github.io/linera-protocol/linera_version/index.html) A library to manage version infos in binaries and services.

 * [`linera-views`](https://linera-io.github.io/linera-protocol/linera_views/index.html) A library mapping complex data structures onto a key-value store.
-The corresponding procedural macros are implemented in `linera-view-derive`.
+The corresponding procedural macros are implemented in `linera-views-derive`.

 * [`linera-execution`](https://linera-io.github.io/linera-protocol/linera_execution/index.html) Persistent data and the corresponding logics for runtime and execution of smart contracts / applications.